srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 The End User may not resell, modify, tamper with, or use the device in a manner that interferes with Sourceful’s systems or data integrity.

 ### 4. Warranty
-Sourceful provides a two (2)-year warranty covering manufacturing defects from the date of delivery.
+Sourceful provides a two (2)-year commercial warranty covering manufacturing defects from the date of delivery.

+The warranty covers:
+- Manufacturing defects in materials or workmanship
+- Malfunctions under normal use according to instructions

-The warranty does not cover damage caused by misuse, improper installation, unauthorized modification, accidents, or external electrical faults.
+The warranty does not cover:
+- Damage caused by misuse, improper installation, or unauthorized modification
+- Normal wear and tear
+- Damage from accidents, lightning, power surges, or other external electrical events
+- Defects arising after unauthorized repair attempts

-Warranty service may involve repair or replacement at Sourceful’s discretion.
+Warranty service may involve repair or replacement at Sourceful's discretion.
+If repair or replacement is not possible, a refund may be offered.

+**Important**: This commercial warranty does not limit your statutory rights under Swedish consumer purchase law (konsumentköplagen).
+If the device is defective, you may choose to invoke either this warranty or your statutory rights under Section 6A.

 ### 5. Firmware Updates
 Sourceful may remotely update firmware to maintain security, compatibility, and functionality.